-Our resident outdoor expert and editorial fellow Mary Meade collected a list of sustainable products from our Green Business Network members that’ll be sure to get your friends and family stoked for their next adventures— or treat yourself before you next head for the trails.
+From minimalists to ethically-made-or-nothing-at-all, environmentalists can be hard to buy for.
+But our resident outdoor expert and editorial fellow Mary Meade collected a list of eco-friendly gifts and sustainable products from our Green Business Network members that’ll be sure to get your friends and family stoked for their next adventures— or treat yourself before you next head for the trails.

 New Wave Enviro Products makes beautiful water bottles inspired by the World Wildlife Fund’s Living Planet Report and the importance of protecting endangered species.
 Like this stainless steel 600 ml Endangered Species Collection Panda Bottle ($21), each bottle comes with a looped lid which can easily be clipped to a backpack or slid into a bicycle’s bottle holder.
 The sports top makes it ideal for running, cycling, and other activities where a screw top would be a hassle.

 Green Guru Gear makes outdoor gear from used bike innertubes, wetsuits, climbing rope, and more.
 Each product is created by upcycling these materials, so no two are the same.
 This colorful Joyride 24L Roll Top Backpack ($100) is made from upcycled industrial fabrics, reflective street signs, and shoulder harnesses.
 Its storm-proof, colorful fabric makes it great for the woods and stylish for the city.